The Link module provides one or several fields for storing links. It supports additional link text titles and display settings.

 Drupal 7 and earlier

-Link titles for URLs can be made mandatory, set to appear instead of URLs, optional (default), or left out entirely.
+Link titles for URLs can be made mandatory, set to appear instead of URLs, set to be optional (default), or left out entirely.
 If no link text title is provided, the trimmed version of the complete URL is displayed.